Published on Nov 26, 2018 and last reviewed on Jan 17, 2023 - 7 min read

-Emergency contraceptive pills have recently flooded the market and Unwanted 72 is one among them.
+Emergency contraceptive pills have recently flooded the market, and Unwanted 72 is one among them.
 It is necessary to know detailed information regarding the drug.
-This article provides the answers to all the doubts and questions you have in your mind regarding this pill.
+This article answers all the doubts and questions you have in your mind regarding this pill.

 Unwanted 72 tablet is to be taken within 72 hours of the act of penetration for it to be most effective.
 It helps to prevent pregnancy in case of:

 If taken after 72 hours, it becomes ineffective in restricting the fertilization process as in certain cases.
 The egg is already fertilized in 3 days' time.

 It cannot be used to protect against sexually transmitted diseases like HIV/AIDS, herpes, and so on.

 It does not cause any abortion if you are already pregnant.
 You can use Condoms as they are a safe and effective method of contraception.